rabbitmq/ra/docs/internals/COMPACTION.md

 **Special case**: If `LiveIndexes == []` (standard Raft behaviour), ALL compactable segments are deleted immediately without checking ranges.

+### Phase 2

+Not implemented.
+This is a space holder phase that could truncate and/or punch holes in existing segments for data that is no longer referenced.

 ### Major compaction (Phase 3)

 Major compaction consolidates multiple segments by copying only the live entries